thojmr/PregnancyPlus/README.md

     - A: The character must have a leg scale > 0 for the belly sliders to work correctly.
 - Q: The heck is a BlendShape?
     - A: Put simply a blendshape is a copy of the mesh that has some deformation that you want to be able to slide into.
 Like visually morphing from originalMesh -> targetMesh (Preggo).
+- Q: The belly size/shape is different in Maker than in Studio?
+    - A: This was fixed in v3.5 and some cards with belly shapes before that version need to be re-saved again.
+Only old characters with ABMX adjustments to the torso will have this issue.

 ## Notes
 - There will be cloth clipping.
 You can use the Cloth Offset slider to help with it, but It's a difficult problem to solve.